-If you’re a kombucha brewer, you’ve definitely experienced yeast before.
+If you’re a kombucha brewer, you’ve definitely seen yeast before.
 We get lots of questions about what that brown stringy stuff is that’s floating around your brew or growing along the bottom of your SCOBY.

 Sometimes you might find your home brew lacking carbonation, but after plenty of exploded bottles, we promise home brew can be just as carbonated as store bought kombucha-maybe even more!
 If you’re looking to increase the carbonation of your home brew kombucha, check out 3 ways to boost those bubbles: